sonik-br/RetroZordAdapter/PlayStation/README.md

 After the initial selection it will keep it until shutdown.

+It's possible to force a single guncon mode if desired.
+Edit the file `Psx.h` file and uncomment/define `GUNCON_FORCE_MODE`

 #### Offset correction: (Needs better documentation)
 * Point offscreen.<br/>
 Disable the reporting by pressing the trigger while holding A and B.